Browse

 Can I return a Download after I buy it?

-As indicated in the LuminEssence MP3 Music Downloads Terms of Use, music downloads are not returnable, refundable, or exchangeable once they have been purchased.
+As indicated in the LuminEssence MP3 Downloads Terms of Use, music, audio meditations, eBook and audio book downloads are not returnable, refundable, or exchangeable once they have been purchased and downloaded.
 If you need assistance with a purchase or download, please contact customer service.
-We suggest you log-in, and check the "My Orders and Seminar Payments" link, then view your past orders to make sure you are downloading something you have not already purchased from us.
-Usually, if we show that you own the audio, you in tape or CD format, you will receive a 50% off credit on your final invoice.
-You can view any special offers you are eligible for when you log-in and view the "Special Member's Offers."
+To prevent duplicate purchases, we suggest you log-in to your Member's Area, and check the "My Orders and Seminar Payments" link, then view your past orders to make sure you are purchasing something you have not already purchased from us.
+Usually, if we show that you own the audio in tape or CD format, you will receive a 50% off credit on your final invoice.
+You can view any special offers you are eligible for when you log-in to the Member's Area and view the "Special Member's Offers" link.

 How do I play the audio I downloaded?